Guides

 12. Common Beginner Mistakes to Avoid

-• Buying too much fabric early
+• Buying too much fabric before knowing what you actually want to make

-• Choosing complex patterns first
+• Choosing complex patterns for early projects

-• Using dull scissors
+• Using dull scissors and blaming the fabric

-• Ignoring machine maintenance
+• Ignoring machine maintenance until stitches start skipping

 Conclusion